GusMuche/homebridge-zipabox-platform/README.md

 In case of missing PIN parameter for a Alarm accessory, the plugin send a log warning, ~~change the type to "switch" and add an info in the name.~~

 ### Select night or home status
 Homekit can return "Night" status or "Home" status for an "Perimeter only alarm".
 Zipato can only have one of the both.
-To choose if the homebridge should return Night or Home, the user has to select nightMode = true if the system has to return Night.<br>
+To choose if the homebridge should return Night or Home, the user has to select `nightMode` = `true` if the system has to return Night.<br>
 Home mode is selected has default.

 ## Troubleshoting

 ### Cached accessories from old config
 Unfortunately I didn't success during my test to clean all the cache for old platform accessories.
+The first one is still there and no possibility to clean it correctly (also if I use the `reset` option).<br>
-If this is your case, you need to delete the cachedAccessories file inside the accessories folder.
+If this is your case, you need to delete the cachedAccessories file inside the accessories folder of your Homebridge installation.

 ### Battery device not recognize by Home APP
 In my test the Battery Service is not recognize by the app, but the value and the status are correctly given.
 The icon will be a house with a status "not recognize".<br>